 15. PMI New York City (NYC) Chapter Scholarships

 The New York City chapter of the Project Management Institute developed this award to recognize at least one outstanding student each year who is enrolled in a project management program.
 Up to two awards, each in the amount of $1,000, can be issued each year if the committee finds two applicants to be equally exceptional.
-In selecting recipients, the program's first preference is to award New York City residents who attend a college in metro New York.
+In selecting recipients, the program’s first preference is to award New York City residents who attend a college in metro New York.
+Second choice is applied to New York City residents attending a college or university outside the metro area.

 You can learn more about the PMI New York City (NYC) Chapter Scholarships here.